eLearning and Metrics Can Tackle Workplace Sexual Harassment

 Uber Overlooked its Own Metrics

 The allegations started with a blog post by former Uber engineer, Susan Fowler Rigetti.
 Fowler, who left Uber in early January for a job at another tech company, detailed her reasons for leaving.
-While there were many incidents that led to her departure, it all started early.
-As Fowler explains, “On my first official day rotating on the team, my new manager sent me a string of messages over company chat.
-He was in an open relationship, he said, and…he was looking for women to have sex with.”
+While there were many incidents that led to her departure, it started early on.
+As Fowler explains in her blog post, shortly after joining Uber, her manager sent “a string of messages over company chat . . . he was looking for women to have sex with.”
 Fowler immediately alerted HR.
 The problem is that HR did not respond as expected, and Fowler was ultimately forced to leave the team instead.
 Months later, she realized other women were also experiencing sexual harassment at Uber, and they too were being ignored by HR.

 eLearning and Metrics Can Tackle Workplace Sexual Harassment with Tracking

 When CEO Travis Kalanick learned about Fowler’s allegations, he claimed to have no idea that his workplace culture was fostering and even condoning such behavior.
 Now, many people are wondering how he didn’t know.
 Uber is known for placing its drivers under surveillance around the globe.
 Indeed, Uber uses metrics to track their drivers and if the drivers’ ratings dip below an average of 4.6, the onus is on the driver to pay for additional training.
 In some cases, Uber uses training courses to determine whether or not drivers will even be let back on the platform.
 Given Uber’s culture or metrics and training, one has to ask: How is it possible that Uber can regulate the work of drivers around the world (especially since they do not consider their drivers to be employees) yet have no idea what employees are doing in their own headquarters?
 Also, given the company’s recognition of training as a response to substandard performance, why hasn’t training been used to address the company’s inherent problems?